 We will still be having a huge emphasis on spelling, punctuation and grammar.
 In class, pupils have their spelling envelops, in which they work on their personalised spellings, every day.
 We will continue to send home weekly spellings for pupils to work on, to be checked every Friday.

-Our Topic this term is ’Who’s the Mummy?’.
-Children will look at Ancient Egypt through a History perspective and learn about the achievements of the earliest civilisation.
-They discover how to design and create Egyptian Jewellery and pyramids as well as papier mache pharaoh masks.
+In Topic, we are continuing with our topic of ‘Who’s the Mummy?’.
+We will review what we have looked at last term and compare it to other ancient civilisations.
+We will be having an Egyptian day, in which we will attempt to bake some Egyptian recipes, trying to write hieroglyphics, as well as many other interesting things.
 Pupils will discover what life was like as an Ancient Egyptian, who Tutankhamun was and about the Egyptian Gods.
 By the end of this topic, pupils will have a sound understanding of what life was like in the era and be able to compare it to modern day life.

 This term, pupils will continue to develop their guitar skills.
 They will be focused on putting the different chords together in order to form a variety of songs.
-As well as this, pupils will be practicing for Young Voices.
-As a class, we will be looking at the collection of different songs and develop our performing skills so that we are ready for the concert.
+They will be reviewing note formation and how to read music appropriately.

 Every Friday, children will be given a list of spelling words to practise.
 In class, we will review the spelling rule of the week and pupils will be tested on their spellings the following Friday.
 The words, for the most part, consist of the National Curriculum word list and words that are frequently misspelt in class.

 Homework will be set and given to children on Friday, to be returned by Wednesday.
 The content will enable children to practice what they have been looking at in class.